-Luise moves in with her grandparents while her parents go travelling.
+: Living with grandparents while her parents are travelling

-Attends dance lessons under the tutelage of Mary Wigman
+: Attends dance classes under the tutelage of Mary Wigman

-Theatre debut at Dusseldorfer Schausspielhaus’ School of Stage Art, playing Wendla in Wedekind’s Spring Awakwening under the tutelage of Louise Dumont
+: Theatre debut at Düsseldorfer Schausspielhaus’ School of Stage Art, playing Wendla in Wedekind’s Spring Awakening, under the tutelage of Louise Dumont

-Professional debut at the Dumont Theatre, Dusseldorf – Luise played here for a few years in plays by Friedrich Schiller, Jacques Deval, August Strindberg, Rivalen, William Shakespeare and others
+: Professional debut at the Dumont Theatre, Düsseldorf.
+Luise played here for a few years in plays by Friedrich Schiller, Jacques Deval, August Strindberg, William Shakespeare and others

-Auditioned for the Russian-Jewish Habimah Players, to tour central Europe.
-He father forbade her to join.
+: Auditioned for the Russian-Jewish Habimah Players, to tour central Europe.
+Her father forbade her to join.

-At some point during her time at the Dumont she was seen by Max Reinhardt as she joined his company to tour Europe in the classics in the early 1930s
+: Spotted by Max Reinhardt; joined his company to tour Europe in the classics